elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 Maps of up to 32 keys are represented as flat maps.
 All others are hash map.
 Structs *are* maps (with a metadata field called `__struct__`) and so any struct with fewer than 32 fields is represented as a flat map.
 This allows us to optimize several struct operations, as we never add or remove fields to structs, we simply update them.

 Furthermore, structs of the same name "instantiated" in the same module will share the same "tuple keys" at compilation times, as long as they have fewer than 32 fields.
-For example, the following code:
+For example, in the following code:

 ```elixir
 defmodule Example do